Moussa-Mikhail/thesis_code/README.md

 Note that a large fraction of orbits are rejected because they get too close to the planet.
 This means that the number of samples recorded will be less than num_samples.

-This function will take 4 minutes when called with default arguments assuming the pyd functions are available.
+This function will take 3 minutes when called with default arguments
-10 minutes if they aren't.

 The time taken is linear in both num_steps and num_samples.
 ```